-Superintendents: Melissa Langhofer Junior Superintendents: Kaylen Langhofer
+Superintendents: Melissa Langhofer

-- 1. All teams, comprising of 4-H members who are 9-18 years of age and their dog, who have met county or district qualifications receiving a qualifying blue or purple in showmanship, obedience, agility or rally obedience can compete in the State 4-H Dog Show. - 2.
+- 1. All teams, composed of 4-H members who are 9-18 years of age and their dog, who have met county or district qualifications receiving a qualifying blue or purple in showmanship, obedience, agility or rally obedience can compete in the State 4-H Dog Show. - 2.
 4-H Dog Show Immunization Record (only MG-34 Revised) must be completed for each dog entered at the day of the show to be eligible to compete.
 Required vaccinations include: Bordetella, Distemper, Hepatitis, Parvovirus, Parainfluenza, and Rabies.
 The rabies vaccination must be administered by a graduate, licensed veterinarian.
 All vaccinations must be current. - 3.
 Dog Showmanship will be judged on fitting of dog: clean and well-brushed, tone and condition of coat, healthy appearance, teeth, toenails, and eyes.
-Handler will be judged on alertness, grace, and ease, coordination with dog and reaction of dog to handler with straight and even gait and movement of dog.
-Showing the dog on examination or grooming table is an option of the 4- H member, regardless of the dog's size.
+Handlers will be judged on alertness, grace, and ease, coordination with dog and reaction of dog to handler with straight and even gait and movement of dog.
+Showing the dog on examination or grooming table is an option of the 4-H member, regardless of the dog's size.

 Ribbon groups: 95-100 for Purple, 90-94.5 for Blue, 80-89.5 for Red, 79.5 and less for white.
+4. Dog

-- 4. Dog Obedience Competition A 4-H member may enter only one dog per class.
+4. Obedience Competition - A 4-H member may enter only one dog per class.
 A score of 170 points or greater (blue or purple) is a qualifying score, with at least 50% in each exercise.
-In case of tie, a run-off on the heel free exercise will be held with one team performing at a time. - Ribbon groups: Purple190-200 points, Blue 170-189.5 points, Red 150-169.5 points, White 149.5 or less - 5.
-Advancement: After receiving two qualifying scores (blue or purple) from two different judges, an obedience level team must advance to the next level at the start of the next 4-H year. - 6.
+In case of tie, a run-off on the heel free exercise will be held with one team performing at a time.

+Ribbon groups: Purple 190-200 points, Blue 170-189.5 points, Red 150-169.5 points, White 149.5 or less

+- 5. Advancement: After receiving two qualifying scores (blue or purple) from two different judges, an obedience level team must advance to the next level at the start of the next 4-H year. - 6.
 Any abuse of dogs on the fairgrounds, or in the ring, will result in disqualification. - 7.
 No dog in season will be allowed to show. - 8.
 A fitting collar of leather, chain, or fabric is to be used for obedience and Rally Obedience; for Agility, a collar, a "snake" chain or a fabric slip collar with a narrow, lightweight fabric or leather lead.
 No spiked, pinch, special training collars, and hanging objects from collars are allowed. - 9.
 Any dog fouling the ring will receive a white ribbon.
-Owners should collect all dog waste in plastic bags and put in trash. - 10.Baiting dogs is not allowed. - 11.
+Owners should collect all dog waste in plastic bags and put it in trash. - 10.
+Baiting dogs is not allowed. - 11.
 DOGS ARE NOT ALLOWED TO RUN AT LARGE and must be kept on a leash at all times. - 12.
-Sub-Novice Obedience does not qualify for State Fair. - 13.Rally-O Obedience The jump exercise is performed to the right of the sign with the sign placed in the proximity of the jump.
+Sub-Novice Obedience does not qualify for State Fair. - 13.
+Rally-O Obedience The jump exercise is performed to the right of the sign with the sign placed in the proximity of the jump.

-- 1170 Senior Dog Showmanship
+1170 - Senior Dog Showmanship

-- 1171 Intermediate Dog Showmanship
+1171 - Intermediate Dog Showmanship

-- 1172 Junior Dog Showmanship
+1172 - Junior Dog Showmanship

-- 6035 Open Class Showmanship
+6035 - Open Class Showmanship

-Division B-4-H Obedience
+4-H OBEDIENCE

-- 1173 Sub-Novice Obedience
+1173 - Sub-Novice Obedience

-- 1174 Novice Obedience
+1174 - Novice Obedience

-- 1175 Graduate Novice Obedience
+1175 - Graduate Novice Obedience

-- 1176 Open A. Obedience
+1176 - Open A. Obedience

-- 1177 Open B. Obedience
+1177 - Open B. Obedience

-- 6036 Open Class Obedience
+6036 - Open Class Obedience

-PARTS OF THE DOG

-Division C-4-H Rally Classes
+4-H RALLY CLASSES

 This is a timed event.
 Mistakes are called faults.
-The winner is the fastest time and the least faults.
+The winner has the fastest time and the least faults.
 Patterns will be posted and walk through will be done.
 There are three Rally classes, all of which are considered to be at the pre-novice and novice levels in difficulty and complexity.